 The maxi head and toe shape provide an extra surface for hitting, so you also gain more control when handling the ball.
 It has a balance point of 33.5cm, a stiff power rating and a medium weight.
 The handle is basic, but it is rough enough to prevent slipping out of your hands.

 - Great level of control

 - Not really the best option for a complete newbie

 Grays GX7000 ProBow Field Hockey Stick

 The IFA used for this stick aims to absorb impact while providing a soft and comfortable feel.
-On the other hand, the so called octogrip ERH ensures a comfy use by reducing vibration.
+On the other hand, the so-called octogrip ERH ensures comfy use by reducing vibration.
 You can also use the stick with one hand while still having full control over it.

 Given the design, you can count on a perfect drag flick.
 The reaching area is also improved for dribbling.
 Plus, you will notice a slightly different style – the blade and head profile are continuous, so 3D skills will become a breeze.

 - Great for attackers

 - Good to show skills and perform tricks